pace-neutrons/Horace/documentation/smg/12_deploying_releases_to_GitHub.md

 8. After smoke tests are complete and developers are happy with the package, the draft release can be manually published from within the GitHub releases page.
-This creates the tag in Git and the release artifacts made public.
+This creates the tag in Git and makes the release artifacts public.

+### Release process flowchart

 ![image](images/release_cycle.svg)